gboulant/todogo/doc/talks/talk01.01.userguide.rst

 Archiving tasks - ``archive``
 =============================

-If you register and then finish a lot of tasks, they could accumulate in your todo list, with increasing indeces.
+If you register and then finish a lot of tasks, they could be accumulating in your todo list, with increasing indeces.
 A good practice is then to archive the done tasks:

 .. code:: shell